Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

 “The investors, through these filings, intend to play a critically important role in holding Facebook, Google and Twitter accountable for what happens on their platforms,” Connor said.

-A bipartisan group of senators introduced earlier this month legislation that would regulate advertisements purchased for online platforms.
+A bipartisan group of senators introduced in October legislation that would regulate advertisements purchased for online platforms.
 The legislation is aimed at hitting “archaic laws” that allow content and purchasers of advertisements to be hidden from the public, according to a Senate aide who helped draft the Honest Ads Act backed by Sens.
 Amy Klobuchar, D-Minn; Mark Warner, D-Va.; and John McCain, R-Ariz.

 “Online political advertising represents an enormous marketplace, and today there is almost no transparency,” Warner said in a statement.
 “The Russians realized this, and took advantage in 2016 to spread disinformation and misinformation in an organized effort to divide and distract us.”